 24 Hour Tip

 I strongly suggest getting the Barcelona Art Pass if you will spend more than a couple of days in Barcelona.
-It includes admission to 6 of the best museums in the city, including the CCCB, for only 30 Euros, which is about half off what you would pay for each museum individually.
-The pass is extremely easy to buy through the website, but if you forget, you can buy the pass at one of the museums.
+It includes admission to 6 of the best museums in the city, including the CCCB, for about half off what you would pay for each museum individually.
+I used it myself when I was in Barcelona, and I was very happy with the result.

 2) Find some public art